What is the proper way to water my plants?

 The Japanese beetle begins eating the leaves of trees in southern Illinois during June and start munching in our area around the 4th of July.
 One of the best solutions is to spray the leaves of your trees with liquid Sevin around the end of June before the beetles begin eating.
 Check your roses, birch trees and serviceberry also.
 The beetles do not seem to discriminate.
 This spring consider using the Bayer Tree & Shrub Season Long product around the base of all your trees.
 This will provide a barrier to stop many different insects from their destructive ways.

-Check out our latest NEWSLETTER!Topics include SUMMER PLANT CARE & MUCH MORE..View Newsletter
+Check out our latest NEWSLETTER!Topics include PERENNIAL OF THE WEEK, PLANT SALES & MUCH MORE..View Newsletter